Goluxas/astar/README.md

 After Heap worked: ~90ms, 8 fps at worse.
 Big gains!

+Pathfinding set to once every 10 frames: Mantaining roughly max frame rate (40) even at worst position.
+No effect on algo speed, obviously.
+There's some hitching at the very worst and the trail delays a bit behind, but this is good.

 ## Up Next

 ~~Add timer.~~

-Limit how often a path is requested.
-Currently it's running every frame, ~~and sometimes one algorithm doesn't finish before the next frame is requested.~~ Actually appears to stall the timer because I only end it when a path is found, and that's not the only way the algorithm exits.
+~~Limit how often a path is requested.
+Currently it's running every frame, ~~and sometimes one algorithm doesn't finish before the next frame is requested.~~ Actually appears to stall the timer because I only end it when a path is found, and that's not the only way the algorithm exits.~~

-Implement a heap queue to efficiently sort nodes.
+~~Implement a heap queue to efficiently sort nodes.~~